 When it comes to the size of the lights, first measure your ceiling height and the island length.
 Usually, the higher your ceilings and the longer your island is, the wider and taller your lights can be.
 If you are working with lower ceilings and a shorter island, you’ll want to choose more slender and narrow lights.
 Lights that are too big can overwhelm the room, and lights that are too small will be lost and can make the room seem choppy.

 If you need a visual to help you choose your lighting size, use painter’s tape to mark off the length and width of the lights, or cut pieces of paper to the same dimensions as the lights and place them on your island for comparison.
 While this is not an exact science, it can be helpful when deciding between lights of different sizes.

 Design experts suggest starting with the rule of three when it comes to lights over your kitchen island.
 This handy design guideline suggests that using items in odd numbers is visually more interesting and more appealing.
 For lighting purposes, an odd number helps create balance and proportion.
 Having three lights rather than two also helps illuminate more of the island countertop.

 If measurements and numbers are the way you design, use the length of your island as a guide.
-For a five- or six-foot island, two lights may suffice, but if you have an extra-long island, four or five lights might be a better fit.
-The lights should be hung at least two feet apart.
+For a 5- or 6-foot island, two lights may suffice, but if you have an extra long island, four or five lights might be a better fit.
+The lights should hang at least 2 feet apart.

 If you’re choosing extra large lights (or the reverse) and you’ve picked out slender lights, creating a visual display can help you choose the right number.
 Again, cut pieces of paper that are the same dimensions as the lights and place them on the countertop.
 You’ll want the lights evenly spread out and not hanging off the island.